 Part of my efforts in learning Scala have led to the development of a functional API over ZooKeeper, as well as a much improved CLI, both of which I am sharing today.
-The source is located in GitHub and licensed under ALv2.
+The source is located on GitHub in the zookeeper-client and zookeeper-cli repositories.

 If you happen to know something about ZooKeeper, it’s essentially a distributed, fault-tolerant configuration system used primarily for coordination among a network of processes.
 At the core of the system is an implementation of the atomic broadcast protocol, which provides a means for data replication by ensuring a total ordering of all events at each replica.
 ZooKeeper is being used increasingly in open source projects to improve the reliability of distributed systems by eliminating single point failures.
 One notable example is Apache Hadoop HDFS, which has long suffered from the lack of fault-tolerance in the NameNode.